Tatwi/QBasic/MISC/README.md

 **/ARCHIVE**
 A collection of the assignments and other programs I created in high school between 1992 and 1997.
 They're here because, amazingly, I still had them on disk!
 It's kind of neat to see what we were doing back then.
 This was grade 10 and 11.
 I didn't take the grade 12 and 13 classes, where they worked with Pascal, because I was interested in other things at the time.
 Funny enough, I took grade 13 chemistry two semesters in a row, because I enjoyed it so much the first time.
 And wouldn't you know it, that left me one English credit short of graduating, so I had to take grade 13 English in summer school!
 Whoops!
 Man, that teacher sure hated the assignments I handed in typed on my Underwood manual typewriter (on green paper with white "White-Out" corrections lol...).
 She wouldn't accept hand written essays, but we didn't have a computer at home and we weren't able to use the computers at the school in the summer, so that was the best I could do at the time.
 Ah my life, so full of *weird* was it...

+**ASCCOLR.BAS**
+Working with character mode only in Screen 0, I wanted to combine the integer values for ASCII characters with the desired colour values into a single variable (for use in arrays and CSV files for ASCII art images).
+This is a quick test of the thought process.

 **BNCYCRC.BAS**
 A bouncing circle, animated by drawing red circles from left to right and drawing over them with black circles (very inefficient).
 Nothing serious, just playing with the draw functions.